zevaverbach/spending_summary/spending_summary.md

 ```
 ## Get **The Right** Transactions

 Looking at the transactions themselves, we see that there is a `category` field which sometimes has a list of values, sometimes `None`.
+What are the categories?

 ```python
 >>> some_transactions['transactions'].keys()